 Sautéed Green Beans with Mushrooms and Crispy Shallots is a crowd-pleaser.
 You may want to make a double batch.

-*If you’re working on a holiday menu, check out my Sweet Potatoes with Gingersnap Cranberry Crumble, fabulous Pumpkin Cheesecake and Torta Gianduia (chocolate hazelnut cake) – they’re all showstoppers too.
+If you’re working on a holiday menu, check out my Sweet Potatoes with Gingersnap Cranberry Crumble, fabulous Pumpkin Cheesecake and Torta Gianduia (chocolate hazelnut cake) to pair with your sautéed green beans – they’re all showstoppers.

 Ingredients